Back to Work

 Drag the slider to compare the previs blockout with the final textured scene.

-Case 1 - Acute Myocardial Infarction (Heard Attack)
+Case 1 - Acute Myocardial Infarction (Heart Attack)

 Looking for items